 The COVID-19 coronavirus outbreak has caused a significant deterioration in economic conditions worldwide.
 Management have made an assessment of the company's ability to continue as a going concern and there is no reason to believe that the company will not be a going concern in the year ahead.

-Secured creditors have agreed to certain subordination, non-petition, and enforcement clauses.
+Fox Street 6 (RF) Limited has been set up as an insolvency remote special purpose vehicle.
+Secured creditors have agreed to certain subordination, non-petition, and limited recourse conditions.